dlang/DIPs/DIPs/DIP1NNN-DK.md

 [Add Bottom Type](https://github.com/dlang/DIPs/blob/master/DIPs/rejected/DIP1017.md)

 [During Community Review](https://forum.dlang.org/post/bvyzkatgwlkiserqrcwk@forum.dlang.org), DIP 1017 was criticized for adding much language complexity without much benefit.
-The only use case described was optimizing functions that don't return, which could also be achieved with a simple attribute.
+The only use case described was optimizing functions that do not return, which could also be achieved with a simple attribute.

 [During Final Review](https://forum.dlang.org/post/qnrkfiqmtqzpyocxxtsk@forum.dlang.org), DIP 1017 was criticized for not having addressed the feedback from Community Review, and it ended up being withdrawn.